Call for Proposals

 - Conference fees

 Texas State believes that freedom of thought, innovation and creativity are fundamental characteristics of a community of scholars.
 To promote such a learning environment, the university has a special responsibility to seek diversity, to instill a global perspective in its students, and to nurture sensitivity, tolerance (acceptance) and mutual respect.
-Discrimination against or harassment of individuals on the basis of race, color, national origin, religion, sex, sexual orientation, age, veterans’ status or disability are inconsistent with the purposes of the university.
+Discrimination against or harassment of individuals on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity and expression, age, veterans’ status or disability are inconsistent with the purposes of the university.